janouma/AvalonA/README.md

 *version: 0.1.1*

-**Avalon(A)** allows you to easily add 3d to a set of html elements in a way that simulates a deepness effect [^1].
+**Avalon(A)** allows you to easily add 3d to a set of html elements in a way that simulates a deepness effect *([see jsFiddle preview](http://jsfiddle.net/K3kPx/))*.
 To make this 3d effect noticeable, all html elements pertaining to the "3d frame" *(basically the root container to which the 3d effect get applied to)* - rotate on their x and y axis according to mouse movements.

 # Dependencies
 - [Zepto.js 1.0+](http://zeptojs.com) or [jQuery 1.9.1+](http://jquery.com)